OpenAI¶

 GPT-5.4 medium¶

-- Use for: the default OpenAI lane for planning, debugging, analysis, and non-trivial implementation help
+- Use for: the default OpenAI lane for planning, debugging, analysis, and non-trivial implementation help.

 - Default?
 Yes

-- Comment: best general OpenAI default
+- Comment: best general OpenAI default.
+Includes the "Thinking" system for improved reasoning.

 GPT-5.4 high¶